MostlyAdequate/mostly-adequate-guide/ch6.md

 <img src="images/console_ss.png"/>

 We'd like to construct images out of this json.
 It looks like the srcs are buried in `items` then each `media`'s `m` property.
-Bang up job, flickr api crew, `m` plays perfectly to my intuition.

 Anyhow, to get at these nested properties we can use a nice universal getter function from ramda called `_.prop()`.
 Here's a homegrown version so you can see what's happening: